arunsrin/arunsrin.mkdocs/home/games/xboxone.md

 ## Completed

+  - Gears 2, Gears 3 - Finished the remaining legacy Gears games during the 2020
+  year-end holidays.
+An excellent series from start to finish.

   - **Gears of War** - Mindless fun.
 Thoroughly enjoyed playing this and now I intend to play through the rest of the series.